evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ## Advanced Driver Assistance Systems

-The Cadillac ESCALADE IQ has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The Cadillac ESCALADE IQ includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.

 ### Safety Systems

-[**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/) : Standard on the Cadillac ESCALADE IQ, this system prevents the wheels from locking during braking.
+[**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/): Standard on the Cadillac ESCALADE IQ, this system prevents the wheels from locking during braking.

-[**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/) : Standard on the Cadillac ESCALADE IQ, this system improves the vehicle's stability and handling during sudden maneuvers or slippery road conditions.
+[**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/): Standard on the Cadillac ESCALADE IQ, this system improves the vehicle's stability and handling during sudden maneuvers or on slippery road conditions.

-[**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/) : Standard on the Cadillac ESCALADE IQ, this system helps prevent the vehicle from drifting out of its lane.
+[**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/): Standard on the Cadillac ESCALADE IQ, this system helps prevent the vehicle from drifting out of its lane.
 It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.

-[**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/) : Standard on the Cadillac ESCALADE IQ, is a driver assist system to help drivers avoid or mitigate frontal collisions.
+[**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/): Standard on the Cadillac ESCALADE IQ, this driver assist system helps drivers avoid or mitigate frontal collisions.

-[**Blind-spot monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Standard on the Cadillac ESCALADE IQ.
-This side assist system helps to detect traffic in blind spots.
+[**Blind-spot Monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Standard on the Cadillac ESCALADE IQ, this side assist system helps to detect traffic in blind spots.

 ### Driving Automation